 To better understand the weather, it makes more sense to think of Flores in terms of zones rather than as a single block.

-SANTA CRUZ AND EAST SIDE
+SANTA CRUZ AND EASTERN SIDE

 Santa Cruz / airport / Fazenda

 It is one of the most practical parts of the island and often works well as a flexible base, especially on mixed days.
-The Santa Cruz side tends to be useful for adjusting the day with less friction.
+The Santa Cruz side tends to be useful for adjusting the day with little friction.

 NORTH